-According to Statista, as of the end of 2020, Google Play Market had 2.7 million apps and Apple's App Store had 1.8 million.
+According to Statista, as of Q2 of 2022, Google Play Market had 3.5 million apps and Apple's App Store had 2.2 million.
 That's a lot of apps. 😳 To compete in a crowded marketplace, your mobile app needs to be high quality and well-branded.
 Here are some things to keep in mind to help get you started

 Studies show that people spend approximately 7 seconds before deciding to use an app.
 And around 77% of users will abandon an app within the first three days of downloading it.
 So while the age-old adage tells us not to judge a book by its cover, that's what users do.
 Making a good first impression is crucial to the success of your mobile app.

 Having a well-designed and user-friendly app is half the battle when it comes to user acquisition and retention.
 But what other factors come into play when it comes to attracting new users?

 "No one cares about the thing you've designed until they get past the beginning."

 A responsive logo utilizes design elements that change in size and complexity to accommodate different devices and screen sizes where they may appear.
 Similar to how responsive web design rearranges design elements to fit varying screen sizes, responsive logos do the same.
 Despite traditional mental models centered around never changing your brand identity, responsive logos have become a best practice in the digital space.